-If you are interested in applying to the Future Innovation Fund Pilot, please complete the application form and submit by 11.59pm on the 19 October 2020.
-We will not consider any applications submitted after this time.
+If you are interested in applying to the High Growth Innovation Fund Pilot, please complete the EOI which can be found here: https://formbuilder.evolutive.co.uk/formsite/form/7960ab75-b859-48f0-a953-bb63f416aeb4?v=true and submit by 11.59pm on the 20th May 2022.
+We cannot consider any applications submitted after this time.